Long Journey to Kalinga

 Luplupa Riverside Inn was our humble abode while we were in Kalinga.
 Rate per night costs PHP 300 per person.
 Mang Johnny, the caretaker of the guesthouse welcomed us.
 He was with Kuya Moises who will be our guide for our next day’s activities.

 The guesthouse was our home for two nights.
 They also took care of all our meals while we were in the village.
 A meal costs PHP 100 per person, which was served a la home stay.

 While the staff of the guesthouse prepared our dinner, we had a chat first with Mang Johnny and Kuya Moises about the province.
 It was also then that we discussed about our plan for the next day.
 Since we would be only having a full day to get around, with the use of the map painted in one of the walls of the guesthouse, we meticulously plotted our route.
 I didn’t know that there are so many places to explore in Tinglayan alone.
 Each village sounded interesting to get to.
 We wanted to visit several places but we were constrained with time.
 After some debates, we all had agreed to visit three villages; namely, Buscalan, Loccong and Butbut Proper.

 It was on our following days that we were able to see Luplupa in broad daylight.
-It could have been better if we were able to allot longer time to get around the village.
-Seeing the hanging bridge in the open light of the day made me shiver with excitement.
-How fun it was to walk at the hanging bridge!
-The hanging bridge connects the village of Luplupa to the rest of Kalinga.
-Here is where we were also able to see closer the great Chico River.
+It could have been better if we were able to have more time to get around the village.
+Seeing the hanging bridge during daytime made me shiver with excitement.
+How fun it was to walk across the hanging bridge!
+This connects the village of Luplupa to the rest of Kalinga.
+Here, we were also able to see the great Chico River.

 The view of the hanging bridge, the river and the mountain range was a refreshing sight to start our hike.
 It was a great scene that made us even more excited to explore the villages of Tinglayan.